 Selection criteria: Again, superior academic achievement and intellectual potential are central.
 These characteristics should be demonstrated not just by high grades but by your personal statement and your faculty recommendations.

-Application procedure: Bryn Mawr will select its nominee on the basis of the online application.
+Application procedure: Bryn Mawr will select its nominee on the basis of the online internal application.

 Applicants must also request three online recommendations from faculty members.